taufiqmurtadho/QuantumXY.jl/README.md

 # QuantumXY.jl
-This is a Julia package to simulate a 1D-quantum spin chain on a ring under XY Hamiltonian.
+This is a Julia package to simulate a 1D-quantum spin chain on a ring under XY Hamiltonian and external magnetic field

 ## FUNCTION
 ```method1_hamiltonian(h::Float64, J::Float64, N::Int64)```: Constructing the Hamiltonian by its action toward Pauli-Z basis states